Operation Starfall is a 2D local co-op Metroidvania inspired by 1980s cartoons.

 Function derived from the original Texture Drawer class:

-From that point, I created a new class built on the original TextureDrawer
+From that point, I created a new class built on the original TextureDrawer logic.

 This class utilized a brush texture and blend shader to paint directly onto a RenderTexture canvas.